Back to BlogLeadership & Identity

 Being the 'Only' Is a Superpower

-March 14, 2026 8 min read
+March 12, 2026 8 min read

-If you served as a woman in the military, you know what it means to be the "only."
 The only woman in the platoon.
 The only woman in the briefing room.
 The only woman at the table.
 Sometimes the only woman in the entire building.

 That experience is exhausting.
 It is also — and I want you to hear this clearly — one of the most powerful leadership development experiences a person can have.